swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ##### What if I'm hosting a discussion and there are no pre/post workshop debriefs?

 You could start by introducing the session and what it should be about.
-You could also give some feedback on your own experience in previous workshops and/or upcoming workshops that you are apart of.
+You could also give some feedback on your own experience in previous workshops and/or upcoming workshops that you are a part of.

 ##### What if I do not know the answer to someone's questions and no one in the room does either?

-It is totally fine if you do not know all the answers, in such a situation you are welcome to refer the question to someone within The Carpentries community that will have the answer.
+It is totally fine if you do not know all the answers.
+In such a situation you are welcome to refer the question to someone within The Carpentries community that will have the answer.
 If not, you could always send your question to [community@carpentries.org](mailto:community@carpentries.org).

 ##### What if the host/co-host has a poor internet connection and is unable to communicate?
 What if Zoom fails to work (e.g. your internet connection fails?)